ros-ukraine/leobot/README.md

 ## Starting the web server

-Update all packages within docker container to prevent issue with rosdep failing to find the npm and nodejs packages
+Update all packages within docker container to prevent the issue with rosdep failing to find the nodejs and npm packages
 ```bash
 sudo apt-get update
 ```